 Let’s say this “hardware” store was a PPC campaign.

 A PPC campaign with similar message match might go something like this: I’m feeling hungry, and it’s raining so I want to order in.
 I Google “NYC pizza free delivery,” and see this:

 Now let’s say I click on Fat Sal’s ad (which now costs him whatever it’s CPC is).
 What would I do if I see something on the landing page about a $1.99 delivery fee?
 I could either shrug and pay the extra fee, or click the back button and order pizza from one of the several other places offering free delivery.
 And I’ll order from somewhere that actually has free delivery.

 And your PPC audience will do the same thing.
 They clicked on your ad because of something they saw in the copy – free delivery, premium products, low prices.
 If they don’t actually see that something when they click through, they’ll go back and find someone who can give them what they’re looking for.

 But guess what?
 You still paid for that click.
-In terms of organic traffic, your message match impacts your website’s time on site, pages per visit, and bounce rate, to a few metrics.
+In terms of organic traffic, your message match impacts your website’s time on site, pages per visit, and bounce rate, to name a few metrics.
 The stakes for paid traffic are much higher.
 Poor PPC message match will lower your conversion rate and increase your cost per conversion.